Seven killed in Bangladesh Rohingya camp attack - RFI

 Balukhali (Bangladesh) (AFP)

-The attackers randomly shot some victims and stabbed others with knives at the Balukhali refugee complex in Cox's Bazar near the border with Myanmar, a regional police chief said.
+The attackers shot and stabbed people attending an Islamic school in the camp, a regional police chief said.

-The killings came as tensions mount in the camps that house more than 900,000 refugees from Myanmar, after a Rohingya activist was shot dead outside his office three weeks ago.

-Four people were killed instantly in Friday's attack at the Darul Ulum Nadwatul Ulama al Islamia madrassa.

-Three others died at a hospital in one of the camps that make up the Balukhali refugee complex.
+Four people died instantly.
+Three others died at a hospital in one of the camps in the Balukhali refugee complex, part of a bigger network of squalid settlements housing 900,000 people.

-Police did not say how many people were wounded but a medic with Doctors Without Borders (MSF) who requested anonymity said about 20 people were hurt.
+Police did not say how many were wounded but a medic with Doctors Without Borders (MSF) who requested anonymity said about 20 people were badly hurt.

 "About 20 seriously injured people came to our hospital, many with no arms, no legs or no eyes.
-Their condition is very bad.
-Three of them died," the doctor said.
+Their condition is very bad," the doctor said.

-"We arrested one attacker immediately after the incident," Shihab Kaisar Khan, regional chief for an armed police battalion, told reporters.
+"We arrested one attacker immediately after the incident," local police chief Shihab Kaisar Khan told reporters.

 The man was found with a gun, six rounds of ammunition and a knife, he added.